MatAtBread/acorn-es7-plugin/README.md

 | awaitAnywhere | If `await` is used outside of an async function and could not be an identifier, generate an AwaitExpression node.
 This typically means you can use `await` anywhere _except_ when its argument would require parentheses, as this parses to a call to 'await(....)'.
 Should not be used with inAsyncFunction option |
 | inAsyncFunction | Parse the code as if it is the body of an `async function`.
 This means `await` cannot be an identifier and is always an AwaitExpression, even if the argument is parenthesized.
 Should not be used with the awaitAnywhere option |
 | asyncExits | Allow the additional sequences `async return <optional-expression>` and `async throw <expression>`.
 These sequences are used with [nodent](https://github.com/MatAtBread/nodent).
 In each case, as with async functions, a standard ReturnStatement (or ThrowStatement) node is generated, with an additional member 'async' set to true.
+| forAwait | Implements the experimental specification for `for await (x of y) {}` as defined by https://github.com/estree/estree/blob/master/experimental/async-iteration.md

 The parser also accepts async getters in object literals and classes, which is currently disallowed by the ES7 specification.

 Changelog
 =========

+31-Mar-18: v1.2.0

+- Implement parsing of the experimental `for await (x of y){}`.
+This feature can be disabled by setting the option `forAwait` to false.

 30-Mar-17: v1.1.7